telatin/nim-for-bioinformatics/docs/common-tasks/args.md

 ## docopt

-If you never used a docopt inspired library, I recommend you have a look at their [introductory video](https://www.youtube.com/watch?v=pXhcPJK5cMc#action=share) first.
+If you never used a _docopt_ inspired library (yes, there's a Python docopt too), I recommend you have a look at their brilliant [introductory video](https://www.youtube.com/watch?v=pXhcPJK5cMc#action=share) first.
 The documentation is available at their [GitHub repository](https://github.com/docopt/docopt.nim) and of course you first need to install the library with `nimble install docopt` being a non standard library.

 Reading the documentation is the best way to have a look at all the features, and here I report a simple example: